Skip to main content

 }

-1. Gives the user a "Pick" button.
+1. Replaces the dropdown with a "Pick" button.

 2. Filters the selection so they can only pick a wall.